dd32/td-gh-ex/readme.txt

 == Upgrade Notice ==

+= 103 =
+* Theme Failed, minor changes

+= 102 =
+* Mostly improvements to the theme based on the plugin Theme Sniffer recommendations, and couple for errors fixed

 = 101 =
-* Improvements to the theme based on WordPress.org Review Recommendations.
+* Improvements to the theme based on WordPress.org Review recommendations.

 = 100 =
 * Completely redesigned theme under the hood with many fixes, new features.